Stove Top Candied Sweet Potatoes

 Thanksgiving is the best holiday for material for family movies.
 Families that are a little kooky, (who’s isn’t), and there are always reminders of harsh family moments along with the best family moments.
 I think food is the cushion for the drama, the disappointments, the broken hearts.

 We all have moments in our life we wish never happened, but a good meal is not one of them.
-When I eat Retro Rose’s stove top candied sweet potatoes, all I see is a sweet Italian mama, cooking with love (which she is good at), and not the young, mother who often forgot she had children.
-Now, she is a “mom” who remembers.
+When I ate Retro Rose’s stove top candied sweet potatoes, all I saw was a sweet Italian mama, cooking with love (which she is good at).

 Retro Rose's Legendary Stove Top Candied Sweet Potatoes